P. Roy Vagelos: Philanthropy

-Together, Roy Vagelos and his wife Diana Vagelos donated over $15 million to the University of Pennsylvania to create the Roy and Diana Vagelos Laboratories.
+Together, Roy Vagelos and his wife Diana Vagelos donated over $98.5 million to the University of Pennsylvania to create the Roy and Diana Vagelos Laboratories.
 These funds also made possible the founding the Vagelos Scholars Program in Molecular Life Sciences, an intensive program offered to University of Pennsylvania freshmen.
 In addition, they donated funds to launch the Vagelos Program in Life Sciences and Management, a joint program between the Wharton School at the University of Pennsylvania and its College of Arts and Sciences.
 Later, they founded the Vagelos Integrated Program in Energy Research, supporting the necessity of energy research.
+Altogether Vagelos and his wife have donated $239 million to the University of Pennsylvania.

-In 2010, Vagelos, who had earned his medical degree at Columbia University, and Diana, an alumna of Barnard College at Columbia University, donated 50 million dollars to the Columbia College of Physicians and Surgeons, towards the construction of a new building named the Roy and Diana Vagelos Education Center; it opened in August 2016.
+In 2010, Vagelos, who had earned his medical degree at Columbia University, and Diana, an alumna of Barnard College at Columbia University, donated $50 million to the Columbia College of Physicians and Surgeons, towards the construction of a new building named the Roy and Diana Vagelos Education Center; it opened in August 2016.

 In 2017, it was announced at the Crown Awards that the College of Physicians and Surgeons would be renamed the Columbia University Roy and Diana Vagelos College of Physicians and Surgeons in recognition of a $250 million gift given by Vagelos to the college.
 A substantial part of the donation ($150 million) would be used to endow a fund that will help eliminate student loans for medical students who qualify for financial aid.
 Altogether, the Vageloses have been responsible for about $450 million in philanthropy to Columbia's medical school.

 In 2022, the Vageloses donated $55 million to Barnard College to support the college's STEM education efforts.
 It is the largest donation in the college's 130-year history.

+In March 2023, the Vageloses donated $175 million to Columbia to establish the Vagelos Institute for Biomedical Research Education.

+In August 2024, the Vageloses donated an additional $400 million to Columbia to further "biomedical science research and education and produce a vast array of compelling opportunities for improving society’s health and wellbeing."